The new look, open access September issue of InterMedia is now available – see here

 Ms Sanders-Winter holds a degree in law from the Westfälischen-Wilhelms-University in Münster, where she also completed her legal traineeship, including periods abroad and traineeships in Seville and Madrid.

-Annegret Groebel (Dr) Head of International Affairs, BNetzA; Co-Chair BEREC Remedies EWG
+Annegret Groebel (Dr) Director International Relations and Postal Regulation, BNetzA; Co-Chair BEREC Remedies EWG

 Benoît Loutrel Member, Autorité de régulation de la communication audiovisuelle et numérique (Arcom)